 Mice are relatively intelligent creatures.
 However, they are not smart enough to avoid traps.
-The reason they appear to be avoiding your carefully laid traps is that they are driven by their natural instinct.
+They appear to be avoiding your carefully laid traps because their instinct drives them.
 This is what helps keep them safe.

 So even though mice may appear super smart, there is a way for you to outsmart them.
 Continue reading to learn more about how these little guys operate.